mpertea/stringtie2/README.md

 is obtained by using `make release` as instructed above.

 ### Using pre-compiled (binary) releases
 Instead of compiling from source, some users may prefer to download an already compiled binary for Linux and Apple OS X, ready to run.
 These binary package releases are compiled on older versions of these operating systems (RedHat Enterprise Linux 5.0 and OS X 10.7) in order to provide compatibility with a wide range of (older) OS versions, not just the most recent versions.
 These precompiled packages are made available on the <a href="https://github.com/mpertea/stringtie2/releases">Releases</a> page for this repository.
+Please note that these binary packages do not include the optional [super-reads module](#the-super-reads-module), which currently can only be built on Linux machines, from the source made available in this repository.

 ## Running StringTie